mlte-team/mlte/docs/docs/using_mlte.md

 # Using MLTE

-After [setting up `MLTE`](getting_started.md), the process begins at the inception of a project with requirements.
-However, if your team has an existing project you'd like to test using the `MLTE` infrastructure, navigate to the [Internal Model Testing](#internal-model-testing-imt) section for a description of testing a model with `MLTE`.
+After [setting up `MLTE`](getting_started.md), the process begins at the inception of a project with requirements definition.

+If your team has an existing project you'd like to test using the `MLTE` infrastructure, navigate to the [Internal Model Testing](#internal-model-testing-imt) section for a description of testing a model with `MLTE`.

 ## Negotiate Model Quality Requirements